skhan521/MSDS/MSDS 411/Assignments/README.md

 # Assignments

-This folder contains the 4 project assignments covered in the Data Modeling for Unsupervised Learning Course <br>
+This folder contains 4 project assignments covered in the Data Modeling for Unsupervised Learning Course <br>
 Topics covered in each assignment include: <br>

 Assignment 1: Multivariate Methods, PCA and Factor Analysis, Multidimensional Scaling <br>